Constellation Energy Corporation

 Scan Results

 Daily timeframeConstellation Energy Corporation produces and sells energy products and services in the United States.
-At a $97.91B market cap, Constellation Energy Corporation ranks as a large-cap company within utilities.
+Valued at $92.17B, CEG is a large-cap name in its sector.
 The company operates through five segments: Mid-Atlantic, Midwest, New York, ERCOT, and Other Power Regions.

 Market Cap